-Parameter Explanation Factory setting H alarm day Limit for high alarm chlorine value in the day situation 1.50 H alarm night Limit for high alarm chlorine value in the night situation Setpoint day Desired chlorine value that is regulated in the day situation Setpoint night Desired chlorine value regulated in the night situation 0.80 L alarm day Limit for low alarm chlorine value in the day situation 0.50 L alarm night Limit for low alarm chlorine value in the night situation 0.50 Critical alarm Critical alarm Critical low alarm limit.
-If the chlorine value falls below this value, the controller will stop.
-Namely, the controller does not know whether the chlorine value is really low, or whether the DPD reagent liquid is run out or if bleaching of the DPD reagent occurs due to a chlorine value higher than 10mg / I. Alarmdelay sec.
+Parameter Explanation Factory setting H alarm day Limit for high alarm peroxide value in the day situation 80.00 H alarm night Limit for high alarm peroxide value in the night situation 80.00 Setpoint day Desired peroxide value that is regulated in the day situation 35.0 Setpoint night Desired peroxide value regulated in the night situation 35.0 L alarm day Limit for low alarm peroxide value in the day situation 15.0 L alarm night Limit for low alarm peroxide value in the night situation 15.0 Critical alarm Critical low alarm limit.
+If the peroxide value falls below this value, the 10.0 controller will stop.
+Alarmdelay sec.
 Delay time in seconds.
-A (pre) alarm becomes an active alarm after the alarm delay time has elapsed.
+A (pre) alarm becomes an active alarm after the 1200 alarm delay time has elapsed.
 This prevents the short overrun or underrun of an alarm value leading directly to an active alarm.
-1200 Delta % This value must be at 99 and may not be changed.
-99 Prop factor Int factor s The integration time ensures that the difference between the setpoint and the measured value becomes as small as possible (zero).
+Delta % This value must be at 99 and may not be changed.
+99 Prop factor This setting affects the proportional reinforcement of the regulation.
+The 2.00 difference between the measured value and the setpoint is multiplied by this factor, resulting in the total action by which the pump is sent in%.
+This setting works together with the integration time below Int factor s The integration time ensures that the difference between the setpoint 1800 and the measured value becomes as small as possible (zero).
 Every set time that the measured value is lower than the setpoint, the pump will be controlled 1% faster.
 Once the setpoint has been achieved, each set time will reduce the pump control by 1%.
 This setting works together with the above proportional band.
-1800 Pump min % Minimum control of the dosing pump (in percent of the maximum pulse frequency) 0 Pump max % Maximum control of the dosing pump (in percent of the maximum pulse frequency) 100 Max pulstime s The time that the dosing pump can be controlled to the maximum before a dosing pump alarm is given.
+Pump min % Minimum control of the dosing pump (in percent of the maximum pulse 0 D A ' frequency) 400 Pump max % Maximum control of the dosing pump (in percent of the maximum pulse 100 Max pulctime c The time that the desing nume can be controlled to the maximum before 7200 wax puistime s a desing nume alarm is given.
+This is also colled a response segurity.
+If the 7200 a uosing pump alarm is given.
 This is also called a response security.
-If the pump is operated for 2 hours (7200s) at maximum power, without the chlorine value increasing, the control will fall into alarm and stop the pump.
-Usually this means a malfunction of the dosing pump, blocked injection valve, defective transport hose or empty chlorine tank.
-By setting the setting to "0" this function is disabled.
-7200
+If the pump is operated for 2 nours (7200s) at maximum power, without the peroxide value increasing, the control will fail into alarm and stop the pump.
+Osually this means a mainunction of the dosing pump, blocked injection valve, detective transport nose or empty peroxide tank.
+By setting the setting to "U" this function is disabled.

-Use the $(\blacktriangle) / (\triangledown)$ keys to scroll through the different parameters.
+Use the (\blacktriangle) / (\bigtriangledown) keys to scroll through the different parameters.